EmadAl-Quhaim/yahtzee-react/README.md

 ## Acknowledgement

-- The User Interface is inspired inspired by the project [react-yahtzee-game](https://github.com/kens-visuals/react-yahtzee-game) by [@kens-visuals](https://github.com/kens-visuals).
+- The User Interface is inspired by the project [react-yahtzee-game](https://github.com/kens-visuals/react-yahtzee-game) by [@kens-visuals](https://github.com/kens-visuals).